Colorado Guaranteed Transfer

 Offered in the Classroom & 83% Online

-CCD’s journalism program offers classes that will start you on this path to a career as a journalist or as a public relations professional and give you what you need to transfer to a four-year university.
+CCD’s journalism program offers classes that will start you on this path to a career as a journalist or public relations professional and give you what you need to transfer to a four-year university.

 Academic support is provided through CCD's Excel Zone.